 If you are hospitalized for Covid-19, then it is a medical event, just like being hospitalized for anything else.

-If you are delayed, but not hospitalized, then there is a small amount of coverage to go toward your extra expenses.
+If you are delayed, but not hospitalized, there may be coverage to go toward your extra expenses.

 The fear of catching Covid-19 or government border closures, are not medical situations and not on the list of "Named Perils".
-Thus, you would only have coverage based on Cancel for Any Reason.
+Thus, this would likely only be covered if you had a Cancel for Any Reason rider.

 You may need to show proof of vaccination or proof of a recent, previously administered negative test to demonstrate that this developed while on trip.